Easy Gluten-Free Chocolate Snickerdoodles

 How To Store Gluten-Free Cookies:

-These delicious gluten free chocolate cookies are easy to store.
-Place them into an airtight container.
+• Place them into an airtight container.
 They will keep fresh for up to four days.
 In the summer, when it is hot, I recommend storing them in the refrigerator.
-Gluten free tends to spoil more quickly.
+Gluten-free products tend to spoil more quickly.

 Love This Recipe?